xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 ```

-Following the previous guidelines, you can repeatedly generate the results and record in the table.
+Similarly, to generate the results for Table 6, Figure 1, and Figure 2 in RQ1, as well as Table 7, Figure 4, Figure 5, and Table 8 in RQ2, you can repeat the execution and change the paths accordingly, then record the output results.
+To ensure the reproducibility of the results presented in <u>Section 4</u>, we have provided a "scripts input guideline" in the "generate_scripts" folder.
+This folder contains various script files, such as `fig1_fig2_table6_scripts.txt`, `fig4_scripts.txt`, `fig5_scripts.txt`, `table7_scripts.txt`, and `table8_scripts.txt`, which will aid in generating and recording the corresponding results accurately.

 All the recorded results, including those for RQ1 and RQ2, will be conveniently presented in the "Results" directory.

-Additionally,  we also include the necessary scripts to generate Figure 3 from our paper.
+Additionally,  we also include the necessary scripts in "fig 3" directory to generate Figure 3 from our paper.
 These scripts are available in the "fig 3" folder.
-### 3. Reproduction Scripts
-Moreover, we also provide reproduction scripts for each table and figure in order to reproduce the results in Section 4.

-### 4. Scenario Split
+### 3. Scenario Split

 The scripts `brightness-hsv.py` and `contrast-rms.py` serve the purpose of partitioning images into five distinct brightness levels and contrast levels, respectively.
-These scripts encompass the computation methods used for dividing the datasets based on brightness and contrast.
-As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "Dataset" part, which provides the source link.
+These scripts encompass the computation methods such as HSV color space and RMS contrast used for dividing the datasets.
+As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "Dataset" part, which already provided the source link.

 ## Results